beyond live - streams

 download

-3. open the prp extension, locate the page url in the keys section and click + to expand the entry
+6. open vineless, locate the page url in the keys section and click + to expand the entry

 post process

-at this point you should have all the segments downloaded, split up into almost 100 directories. these segments now have to be concatenated to become a playable file.
+at this point you should have all the segments downloaded, split up into a large number of directories. these segments now have to be concatenated and merged to become a playable file.

 1. make directories for the video and audio streams